 Step 1Prepare your work area

 Safety first!
-Soldering involves an open flame and molten metal so you need to prepare a safe work place.
+Soldering involves an open flame and molten metal so you need to prepare a safe workplace.
 Make sure you are using a sturdy table.
-Cover the surface with a piece of aluminum or a thick block of wood so you don’t accidentally scorch your table.
+Cover the surface with a piece of aluminum, large tile or a thick block of wood so you don’t accidentally scorch your table.
 Secure the aluminum or wood so it doesn’t shift while you are working.
 Clear an area about 3 feet square of things you could bump into or damage with your torch.

 Step 2Gather supplies